jamiekt/jstark/README.md

 ## Introduction

 Data science relies on summarising data so it can be used in machine learning models, those summarised data values are referred to as *features*.
-Some common requirements when summarising data as features are:
+Some common needs when summarising data as features are:

 * ability to create features as they were at a certain point in time
 * ability to create features that summarise different time periods (for example, each month of a year)